tuanbaonguyen09/FinalProject-InternetProgramming/README.md

 Roboflow model - SERN

 ## Docker
-My projects running with these ports:
+My projects are running using these ports:
 | Container | Port |
 | ------ | ------ |
 | Database | 3307 |